felias-fogg/dw-link/docs/manual.md

 The relevant pins are therefore as defined in the following table.
-The pins in italics are not used in this basic version, but have its use for a more complete adapter board.
+The pins in italics are not used in this basic version, but have its use for a more complex adapter board.

 <a name="simplemap"></a>